Sherry (song): Song in popular culture

-The song appears on the soundtrack album of the films; Stealing Home (1988) and The Help (2011), as well as a television episode of Two and a Half Men.
+The song appears on the soundtrack album of the films; The Wanderers (1979), Stealing Home (1988) and The Help (2011), as well as a television episode of Two and a Half Men.

-As with most of the Four Seasons' hit records, "Sherry" is included in the Four Seasons musical biopic Jersey Boys, with Reynolds's stunt being used to lead into the song.
+As with most of the Four Seasons' hit records, "Sherry" is included in the jukebox musical about the Four Seasons, Jersey Boys, with Reynolds's stunt being used to lead into the song.
 (Reynolds went uncredited in the musical and was replaced by the fictional disc jockey Barry Belson, a fact that Reynolds resented.)